ropensci/roweb3/content/blog/2023-02-16-runiverse-discovering/index.md

 ---
 slug: runiverse-discovering
-title: 'Discovering and learning the best R packages using r-universe'
+title: 'Discovering and learning everything there is to know about R packages using r-universe'
 date: '2023-02-16'
 author: Jeroen Ooms
 description: 'The goal of r-universe is to provide a central place for browsing through the R ecosystem to discover what is out there, get a sense of the purpose and quality of individual packages, and help you get started in seconds.'